dexters-lab-ai/dexter-V0.2/docs/features/SELF_AWARENESS.md

 ## Overview

-KATZ maintains self-awareness through a comprehensive system that tracks its capabilities, learns from interactions, and can demonstrate its features on demand.
+KATZ!
+[O.P.E.R.A.T.O.R-TG] maintains self-awareness through a comprehensive system that tracks its capabilities, learns from interactions, and can demonstrate its features on demand.

 ## Core Features